John Driscoll Model of Reflection

-This article provides a practical explanation of the John Driscoll Model of Reflection After reading this article, you’ll understand the basics of this powerful communication and personal development tool.
+John Driscoll Model of Reflection: this article provides a practical explanation of the John Driscoll Model of Reflection, developed by John Driscoll.
+Next to what it is, this article also highlights the steps, the practice, consequences of a reflective work method, the needed skills, attributes and tips.
+After reading this article, you’ll understand the basics of this and personal development and reflection tool.
+Enjoy reading!

 What is the John Driscoll Model of Reflection?